 Already in awe of God’s work in his life, another door opened when, to his surprise, Jordan met a woman named Jessica, who was also widowed at a young age.
 Jordan and Jessica quickly became inseparable and married in June 2013.
 You can watch the video capturing the story of God’s providence in their lives

-Since September 2013, Jordan and Jessica have been building a diverse Christian community in Harlem.
+Since September 2013, Renaissance Church has grown into a diverse Christian community in Harlem.
 Some of us are native Harlemites, and some of us just moved to Harlem in the last few months.
 We’re people from different cultures all coming together as a family in community groups, serving at community organizations, and trying to follow Jesus.
-And we’re growing by the grace of God, prayers, and the work of men and women that are joining the movement.
+And we’re growing by the grace of God, prayers, and the work of men and women who make up our church community.